tjmahr/dissertation/docs/28-aim2-general-discussion.md

 where that tolerability may itself change over development.

-As I note in [Appendix \@ref(aim2-mp-items)](#aim2-mp-items), the small repertoirse of mispronunciation is another limitation for this study.
-It is concievable that specific mispronunciations change in severity with development, even though the canonical form of the word is a familiar and well known word.
+As I note in [Appendix \@ref(aim2-mp-items)](#aim2-mp-items), the small repertoire of mispronunciation is another limitation for this study.
+It is conceivable that specific mispronunciations change in severity with development, even though the canonical form of the word is a familiar and well known word.
 In this study, for example, the distance between the *girl* and *dirl* increased each year, even though *girl* was well